jakobdylanc/llmcord.py/README.md

 # gpt-discord by jakobdylanc
+The best ChatGPT experience for your Discord server.
 ![](https://github.com/jakobdylanc/gpt-discord/assets/38699060/e496bb18-616a-40ac-93f4-42fe09488747)

 # Features
-### INTUITIVE REPLY-BASED CHAT SYSTEM
+### REPLY-BASED CHAT HISTORY
-Mention (@) the bot in your Discord server and it will reply to you.
-Continue a conversation by replying to the message. gpt-discord builds the conversation context dynamically from reply chains.
+Mention (@) the bot and it will reply to you.
+Reply to any message to continue the conversation from that point.
-This gives you (and your friends) ultimate effortless control over the conversation history.
+The chat history is built dynamically from reply chains.

 ### STREAMED RESPONSES
 The bot's replies start generating instantly rather than having to wait longer for one big chunk.
-> As of writing this no other OpenAI GPT Discord bot has successfully implemented this.
+> As of writing this no other GPT Discord bot has successfully implemented this.
 Feel free to prove me wrong :)

-### ULTRA REFINED
+### AND MORE...
+- Easily set a custom personality
+- User identity aware
+- Fully asynchronous
-1 Python file, 100 lines of code.
+- 1 Python file, ~100 lines of code

 # Instructions
 > Before you start, install Python and clone this git repo.